jscriptcoder/minesweeper-elm/README.md

 2. [stressing-redux](https://github.com/jscriptcoder/stressing-redux)
 3. [redux-worker](https://github.com/jscriptcoder/redux-worker)

 I got more and more into functional and reactive programing.
 Redux and Elm have many things in common: pure functions, immutability, state managment... but the best is the arquitecture behind: [The Elm architecture](https://guide.elm-lang.org/architecture/).
-After reading lots of documentation, watching tons of videos and attending a [two days workshop on Elm](https://frontendmasters.com/workshops/elm/), I decided to use this game as my starting point to dig more into the language and its architecture.
+After reading lots of documentation, watching tons of videos and attending a [two days workshop on Elm](https://frontendmasters.com/workshops/elm/), I decided to use this game as a starting point to dig more into the language and its architecture.

 ## Download source
 Open a terminal or command line and run following commands: